Khwaja Ahsanullah: Literature

-Ahsanullah wrote widely in Urdu under the pen name Shaheen and much of his spare time was spent composing literature in Urdu and Persian.
-Those around him noted that he had a talent for composing spontaneous poetry which generally evoked sunny imagery.
-He published a book of Persian and Urdu poems Kulliyat-e-Shaheen which has been preserved at the University of Dhaka.
+Ahsanullah wrote widely in Urdu under the pen name Shaheen, and much of his spare time was spent composing literature in Urdu and Persian.
+Those around him noted his talent for composing spontaneous poetry, which generally evoked sunny imagery.
+He published a book of Persian and Urdu poems, Kulliyat-e-Shaheen, which was preserved at the University of Dhaka.
 He also published his diaries, titled Tarikh-e-Khandan-e-Kashmiriyah.
 In 1884, he started an Urdu magazine, Ahsanut Qasas, which was published in Dhaka.

 Philanthropy

 Ahsanullah was a noted philanthropist.
-He donated over 5 million rupees to various charitable projects, and renovated the mazar (mausoleum) of Pir Yemeni.
+He donated over 5 million rupees to various charitable projects and renovated Pir Yemeni's mazar (mausoleum).
 He spent over 50,000 rupees on famine relief in Barisal District, Mymensingh District and Dhaka District in 1896.
-He also was one of the chief backers for the building of Comilla.
-Many hospitals were funded and constructed by him, including the Patuankali Begam Hospital, Lady Dufferin Women's Hospital, and the Mitford Hospital.
-He also spend 40 thousand rupees on creating an engineering college in Dhaka, which is now Bangladesh University of Engineering and Technology.
+He was also one of the chief backers of the Comilla building.
+Electricity was introduced to Dhaka, Bangladesh, on December 7, 1901.
+Khwaja Ahsanullah financed the project.
+He funded and constructed many hospitals, including the Patuankali Begam Hospital, Lady Dufferin Women's Hospital, and the Mitford Hospital.
+He also spent 120 thousand rupees on creating an engineering college in Dhaka, now the Bangladesh University of Engineering and Technology.

 Islamic activities

 Ahsanullah was an ardent advocate for Muslims.
-He created a number of mosques and madrasas including the Madaripur and Begambari mosques and madrassas.
+He created several mosques and madrasas, including the Madaripur and Begambari mosques and madrassas.
 He also restored and rebuilt over 15 dargahs and mosques.
-He was a member of the Central Northern Muhammadan Association and this played a large role in his works.
-He was a supporter of the 1905 Partition of Bengal which his son Khwaja Salimullah facilitated.
+He was a member of the Central Northern Muhammadan Association, which played a large role in his works.
+He supported the 1905 Partition of Bengal, which his son Khwaja Salimullah facilitated.

+Ahsanullah had a hobby of maintaining zoos.
+He had three zoos in Dhaka – Begunbari, Dilkhusa, and Shahbagh.
+The zoos held peacocks, deer, and other exotic animals.